-3 Results
+10 3 Results

 We use the three chemistry options of the GEOSCCM to separate the contributions of emissions, chemistry, and transport to model bias in CO and methane lifetime.
-In Section 3.1, we compare the CO distribution simulated by the three options to observations and discuss the consistencies and differences between simulations.
-We analyze the impacts of increasing emissions, decreasing OH, and changing model transport on the CO distribution in Section 3.2, and examine how changing CO emissions affects ozone and OH in Section 3.3.
-In Section 3.4, we investigate the contribution of known model biases to simulated OH and methane lifetimes.
+Section 3.1 compares the CO distribution simulated by the three options to observations and discusses the consistencies and differences between simulations.
+We analyze the impacts of increasing emissions, decreasing OH, and changing model transport on the CO distribution in Sect.
+3.2, and examine how changing CO emissions affects ozone and OH in Sect.
+3.3.
+Section 3.4 investigates the contribution of known model biases to the simulated OH and methane lifetime.
 Table 1 summarizes the key results of each of the sensitivity studies.

-3.1 Comparison of OH and CO in the Reference Simulations and Observations
+20 3.1 Comparison of CO in the reference simulations and observations